 - Learn.
 We received lessons on various topics — basically, if you have a question, you shall receive an answer!
 You can learn about meditation, Buddhism, guitar, survival, organic farming, etc., which I will discuss below.

 - Authentic Thai experience.
 There’s a debate on what “authentic” means when travel.
 If it wasn’t for westerners coming to vacation in Thailand, Khao San Road, tour companies, and elephant pants probably would not exist.
 Then again, all of this is how Thailand is today.
-But I understand the need to get away from that and the desire to interact with locals on a different level.
+But I understand the need to get away from that and the desire to interact with Thai people on a different level.
 The northern region of Thailand was the Lanna Kingdom so there’s a unique culture and language that we got to experience.
 Most of our time was spent with the family learning in the intimate setting of their homes.

 The following is a summary of some of the activities we participated in and lessons learned.